LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/LiveIntentTips.md

 #### Identify a pattern or theme in the messages

-Go to the [LiveIntent dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html) and filter by undefined.
+Go to the [Intent Analyzer dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html) and filter by undefined.
 Try to look at at least 30 messages.

 Here are some example messages: